pngbarn

 Tanzania - the origin of name kilimanjaro - top 20 interesting facts about mount kilimanjaro

-This is probably the strangest Kilimanjaro fact.
-The mountain’s name is steeped in mystery, with no one sure where exactly the peak got its name.
-Sure, there are theories.
-The most popular one comes from linguists analysing the dialects of Tanzania.
-They believe it’s a combination of Swahili and a Chagga tribe’s local language.
+They believe it combines Swahili and the Chagga tribe’s local language.
 In Swahili, the word “Kilima” means mountain.
 In the local language of the Chagga tribe (who lived near the mountain), ‘Njaro” means whiteness.

 When you combine the two words, you get the name Kilimanjaro and a word that perfectly describes Tanzania’s majestic mountain.